AI Chatbots in Hospitality Industry: Implementation Guide, ROI & Best Practices 2026

 Local privacy laws in various jurisdictions

 When external AI providers process chat data, hotels must carefully structure data-sharing agreements and consider cross-border data transfer implications.
-The wrong architecture can create compliance exposure across multiple jurisdictions.
+The wrong architecture creates compliance exposure across multiple jurisdictions.

 When evaluating potential partners, key criteria include: